Mohamed-Taha69/acne-classification/Ai_model/src/preprocessing/README.md

 ## What Preprocessing Does

-The preprocessing pipeline consists of four main steps:
+The preprocessing pipeline consists of modular steps (segmentation can be toggled):

 1. **Median Filtering** - Removes salt-and-pepper noise while preserving important edge information
-2. **Otsu Segmentation** - Isolates acne lesions from background skin using adaptive thresholding
+2. **Segmentation (optional)** - Otsu or K-means to isolate lesions from background skin
 3. **CLAHE Enhancement** - Improves local contrast to make subtle lesions more visible
 4. **Sharpening** - Enhances edge details to make lesion boundaries more distinct